YoelMonsalve/SimpleApp/README.md

 It is important to mention that the info shown in the page is *NOT* coming directly from the file.
 Instead, the system first stores it into database, then reads from DB to show in the browser.
 So, theoretically the system should be able to preserve the info even if the file is deleted.
 **However**, you cannot appreciate this effect by the reason explained below.

-If you review the lines 6-17 of the home page `index.php`:
+If you read through the home page `index.php`, from line 17:

 ```php
   /* load data on page reloading */